-- Grounds and exterior structure shall be designed and maintained to provide protection from environmental elements, pest entry and harborage. - All openings shall be properly sealed and/or screened at all times. - Roof shall be accessible and well maintained. - Interior structures shall be designed and maintained to be impervious and cleanable. - Facility shall be maintained to be free from loose paint, rust and/or other debris that may contaminate product zones. - Water leakage, condensation, and/or drain back-ups shall be controlled through a documented program to prevent product contamination or microbiological hazards. - Compressed air and steam could introduce contaminants to your product.
-Evidence of testing at some regular frequency based on your risk analysis shall be available to show these systems are clean.
-GMI may require annual microbiological testing.

-- Traffic patterns of people, machines and materials shall be controlled to prevent contamination. - Hand wash stations shall be accessible and maintained in good repair. - Facility shall use potable water that meets applicable laws and regulations.
-World Health Organization Backflow prevention shall be in place to ensure the integrity of the potable water system tested minimum of once per year. - Compressed air and steam in contact with food products or injected during processing shall meet all applicable regulations (including use of food grade boiler additives). - Ventilation system shall be adequate to minimize condensation, mold development and prevent pest entry.
+- Grounds and exterior structure shall be designed and maintained to provide protection from environmental elements, pest entry and harborage. - All openings shall be properly sealed and/or screened at all times. - Roof shall be accessible and well maintained. - Interior structures shall be designed and maintained to be impervious and cleanable. - Facility shall be maintained to be free from loose paint, rust and/or other debris that may contaminate product zones. - Environmental air, compressed air and steam utility systems used in contact with food contact packaging, material production or direct product contact surfaces shall be periodically inspected, tested and maintained to prevent systems from becoming a source of contamination.
+GMI may require annual microbiological testing. - Traffic patterns of people, machines and materials shall be controlled to prevent contamination. - Hand wash stations shall be accessible and maintained in good repair. - Facility shall use potable water that meets applicable laws and regulations.
+World Health Organization Backflow prevention shall be in place to ensure the integrity of the potable water system tested minimum of once per year. - Ventilation system shall be adequate to minimize condensation, mold development and prevent pest entry. - Lighting shall be adequate in handwashing areas, locker and dressing rooms and in all areas where packaging materials are processed, stored, or examined. - Equipment and utensils are cleaned to enable employees to perform necessary tasks effectively.